-&lt;sup>240 See David L. Shapiro, The Choice of Rulemaking or Adjudication in the Development of Administrative Policy, 78 HARV.
+240 See David L. Shapiro, The Choice of Rulemaking or Adjudication in the Development of Administrative Policy, 78 HARV.
 L. REV. 921, 921 (1965) (discussing the "failure" of federal agencies "to make full use of available [notice and comment] rulemaking procedures").
 Professor Shapiro suggests that one reason for this is that agencies fear that notice and comment rules are more likely to be overturned by reviewing courts than are policies announced through other mechanisms.
 See id. at 942-46.
 Shapiro also accuses agencies of resorting to non-rule rules.
 See id. at 922-24 (noting that "[s]peeches and press releases are frequently resorted to for the announcement of important policies or views").
 On the other hand, Professor Fisher, also writing in 1965, asserted that "there is little evidence of widespread failure by agencies to take advantage of their rule making powers."
 Fisher, supra note 51, at 252.
 "On the contrary, most agencies make good use of rule making.
 Failure to more generally embrace rule making is usually readily explained, though perhaps not wholly justified."
 Id.

-rule rules.
-Such complaints have been made specifically as to the DOI.
-Such complaints have even been made by the DOI, as evidenced by Under Secretary Charles Luce's 1967 congressional testimony that the DOI should be largely exempted from § 553's requirements because the notice and comment process was so burdensome:
+241 In a 1960 speech to the Columbia Law Review, Judge Friendly wondered rule rules.242 Such complaints have been made specifically as to the DOI.243 Such complaints have even been made by the DOI, as evidenced by Under Secretary Charles Luce's 1967 congressional testimony that the DOI should be largely exempted from § 553's requirements because the notice and comment process was so burdensome:

 Is the public really better served through the medium of notice of rulemaking and publication in the Federal Register in every instance of the formulation of a statement of policy?
 What effect would such a requirement have on the operations of a program agency?
-Do we want to take the chance of subjecting much of the informal policy making that we do today on a daily basis to the potential of interminable de-
+Do we want to take the chance of subjecting much of the informal policy making that we do today on a daily basis to the potential of interminable dewhether law students still are taught, as we were, to contrast the celerity of those Mercury-like and wing-footed messengers, the administrative agencies, with the creeping and cumbersome processes of the courts.
+If they are, they have a rude awakening ahead, on both counts.
+To borrow Mr. Churchill's phrase, the regulatory agencies often tolerate delays up with which the judiciary would not put.

-Henry J. Friendly, A Look at the Federal Administrative Agencies, 60 COLUM.
-L. REV. 429, 432 (1960).
+Henry J. Friendly, A Look at the Federal Administrative Agencies, 60 Colum.
+L. Rev. 429, 432 (1960).
 Judge Friendly blamed such delay, in part, on his perception that "agencies have gone overboard in their zeal for a record that will drain the last dregs from the cask-and sometimes a good many staves as well."
 Id. at 435.
-For another early and prominent complaint that procedural constraints impeded agency ability to regulate, see Louis J. Hector, Problems of the CAB and the Independent Regulatory Commissions, 69 YALE L.J.
+For another early and prominent complaint that procedural constraints impeded agency ability to regulate, see Louis J. Hector, Problems of the CAB and the Independent Regulatory Commissions, 69 Yale L.J.
 931, 935 (1960) ("Because the procedures for making policies and plans in an independent commission are so inefficient, [policies and plans] are often not formulated in time and in some cases not at all.").